Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-27-22 - Concurrency Cont..md

 ## Pros/Cons
 ### Pros - ULT
-1. no switching overhead
+1. no switching overhead (switch to `kernel-mode`)
 2. OS agnostic
-3. Customize scheduling
+3. Customize scheduling to an application *if* needed.

 ### Cons - ULT
 1. IO call from *any* thread will block process and block **all** threads
-2. With **pure ULT** there is **no** real multiprocessing
+2. With **pure ULT** there is **no** real multiprocessing since a single thread being blocked blocks the process blocking the entire thread space.

 ### Pros - KLT
-1. Schedule many threads from same process
+1. Schedule many threads from same process on many processors
 2. If one thread is blocked in a process we can schedule another thread from same process
-3. kernel routines can be multi-threaded
+3. kernel routines can be multi-threaded (run many ISRs at once!)

 ### Cons - KLT
 1. Time to CRUD threads due to kernel mode switch (user mode -> kernel mode) and management
+2. Just overall more resources for the kernel to manage.